-So you’re looking for apartments and homes for rent at Penn State — but where do you start?
+So you’re looking for apartments near Penn State — but where do you start?
 We know what not to do.
 Don’t go around town looking at For Rent signs taped up in dusty windows with landlord numbers hastily scrawled on them.
 Instead, you should research the best possible landlords and property management groups near campus!
 But how do you know which companies are best?

 It’s not often that a landlord will contact you about maintenance repairs instead of the other way around.
 But that’s just the kind of service you’ll find at the Apartment Store!
 According to Marissa, “The staff always let me know if there was any maintenance that needed to be done or if they needed to show the apartment to possible renters.
 Great place to rent from!”

 Clayton was also very impressed with his experience at the Apartment Store.
 “Customer service was great; anytime you went into their office for a package or something they made sure nothing in your apt. needed fixing.
 Held lots of activities that drew the community together, with live bands, cornhole tourney, stuff like that.
 Never lived anywhere that did that before,” said Clayton.

 If you’re looking to rent from a property management group that specifically works with students, ARPM should be your go-to.
 College students report that ARPM knows its renters well and never looks down on the fact that they’re in school.
 Megan said that “every time I’ve had to call for anything, ARPM has been more than happy about doing all they can to help my roommates and I. As a college student and first timer to renting an apartment this is incredibly reassuring to know I have a genuine staff to contact if I ever have any questions or concerns.
 They’ve made this process more enjoyable.”